Hexagram 27 · ䷚

 The key question is not only what is fed, but by what standard one feeds.
 The world is nourished by heaven and earth; human order is nourished by sustaining the worthy and extending care outward.

-At the foot of the mountain thunder: the image of Providing Nourishment.
-The noble person is careful of his words and temperate in eating and drinking.
+At the foot of the mountain, thunder: The image of PROVIDING NOURISHMENT.
+Thus the superior man is careful of his words And temperate in eating and drinking.

 Small Image